 IBEW Local No. 129 Ben.
 Fund v.
 Tucci

 Note: Nutter filed an amicus brief in Tucci on behalf of the Associated Industries of Massachusetts.

-Executives, directors, boards, and companies rely on Ian’s expertise and experience as a securities lawyer when facing government investigations, securities litigation, complex civil litigation, and corporate governance ...
+Executives, boards, and companies rely on Ian’s advice when facing SEC investigations and other government inquiries, securities litigation, corporate governance disputes, and complex civil litigation.
+Clients also ...